hz-andkorrel/modulair-achterkantje/readme.md

 After running the development environment, pgAdmin can be accessed via a web browser.
 By default, it is available at `http://localhost:8080`.
 The default login credentials are: `admin@admin.com` and password `admin`.
-From this point, from this point, a new server connection can be created to connect to the Postgres database.
+From this point, a new server connection can be created to connect to the Postgres database.

 ### Authentication and Authorization